exastencil/check/README.md

 `check add twitter exastencil`.

 This will start a process for authenticating against that provider if needed.
-Repeat this for all the providers and acocunts you want.
+Repeat this for all the providers and accounts you want.

 ### 3. Configure background `check`s